BU-EC500-SP15/openstack-maple/README.md

 implemented efficiently.

-Additionally, porting Maple will require implementing components that be continually extended in a modular way, which is a natural fit for a language that supports inheritance and polymorphism like Java.
+Additionally, porting Maple will require implementing components that can be continually extended in a modular way, which is a natural fit for a language that supports inheritance and polymorphism like Java.
 For example, this port should of course be able to handle different types of packets, including protocols that are not currently defined.
 An abstract `Packet` class is a perfect for this, since more specific subclasses can be created at any time and plugged in.
-The same idea holds for the `MapleFunction` class, which can be extended (and overridden) to support new algorithmic policies.
+The same idea holds for the `MapleFunction` class, which can be extended (and its methods overridden) to support new algorithmic policies.

 ## Acceptance Criteria
 The minimum acceptance criterion is a basic port of Maple that may be